uniq10/dd-trace-py/docs/configuration.rst

      - Float
      - 2
      - The percentage of maximum time the stack profiler can use when computing statistics.
-Must be greather than 0 and lesser or equal to 100.
+Must be greater than 0 and lesser or equal to 100.
    * - ``DD_PROFILING_MAX_FRAMES``
      - Integer
      - 64